Pentomic: End of Reorganization of the Current Infantry Division (ROCID)

-In December 1960, the Army began studying proposals to reorganize again that was hastened by newly-elected President John F. Kennedy's "Doctrine of Flexible Response".
+In December 1960, the Army began studying proposals to reorganize again that was hastened by newly elected President John F. Kennedy's "Doctrine of Flexible Response".
 This led to the Reorganization Objective Army Division (ROAD) initiative by 1963.

 Organization

 The infantry and airborne division structures commonly known as pentomic divisions are actually two related organizations, officially known as Reorganization of The Airborne Division (ROTAD) and Reorganization of the Current Infantry Division (ROCID).
 The pentomic structure was a reaction to the perceived threat of nuclear weapons on the modern battlefield and a chance for the Army to secure additional funding.

 Earlier, the US Army had fought World War I with the "square" organisation, each division having two brigades, each with two infantry regiments.
 Prior to American participation in World War II, the organization was changed to "triangular" with each division directly controlling three regiments and eliminating the brigade echelon from the division.

 The ROTAD was implemented first, with the 101st Airborne Division reorganizing under test tables of organization published on 10 August 1956.
 The core of the division was five infantry battle groups, each containing five infantry companies, a headquarters and service company, and a mortar battery.
 A headquarters and headquarters battalion contained a headquarters and service company, an administration company, an aviation company and a reconnaissance troop.
-The division artillery contained a headquarters and headquarters battery, five 105mm howitzer firing batteries, and an Honest John missile battery.
+The division artillery contained a headquarters and headquarters battery, five 105 mm howitzer firing batteries, and an Honest John missile battery.
 A support group contained a headquarters and service company, a maintenance battalion, a quartermaster parachute company, a supply and transportation company and a medical company.
 Separate signal and engineer battalions completed the organization, which required a total of 11,486 men.
 After a series of tests by the 101st Airborne Division, the Continental Army Command (CONARC) approved slightly modified tables of organization, and all three airborne divisions (the 11th, 82nd and 101st) were reorganized during 1957.

 Shortly after the 101st began testing ROTAD, the CONARC began developing ROCID, forwarding the initial ROCID tables of organization to the Army Staff on 15 October 1956.
 The core of this initial ROCID organization, similar to ROTAD, consisted of five battle groups, each with a headquarters and service company, a mortar battery and four infantry rifle companies.
-The Division Artillery was organized with a 105mm howitzer battalion, with five firing batteries, and a composite battalion with four firing batteries: two 155mm howitzer batteries, an 8 inch howitzer battery and an Honest John missile battery.
+The Division Artillery was organized with a 105mm howitzer battalion, with five firing batteries, and a composite battalion with four firing batteries: two 155 mm howitzer batteries, an 8 inch howitzer battery and an Honest John missile battery.
 In addition to a headquarters and headquarters company, a tank battalion, reconnaissance squadron, engineer battalion, signal battalion and division trains completed the division's organization.
 The division trains consisted of a headquarters and headquarters detachment (which included the division's band), an ordnance maintenance battalion, a medical battalion, a transportation battalion, a quartermaster company, an aviation company and an administrative company.
 The Army's nine infantry divisions completed reorganization into the new structure in 1957.